WarzoneMC/tgm-maps/README.md

 The maps and active rotation used on the Minehut [Warzone](https://warz.one) server.

 ## Updating the Repo
-When adding or modifing any map in this repo, please note some of the requirements we have for our maps.
+When adding or modifying any map in this repo, please note some of the requirements we have for our maps.

 ### Updated World